vivian5668/price_prediction/README.md

 # price_prediction

-Regression Case Study
+Case Study on Tractor Pricing
 ======================

-In today's exercise you'll get a chance to try some of what you've learned about supervised learning on a real-world problem.

-The goal of the contest is to predict the sale price of a particular piece of heavy equipment at auction based on its usage, equipment type, and configuration.
+The goal is to predict the sale price of a particular piece of tractor at auction based on its usage, equipment type, and configuration.
 The data is sourced from auction result postings and includes information on usage and equipment configurations.

 Evaluation
 ======================
-The evaluation of your model will be based on Root Mean Squared Log Error.
+The evaluation of the model will be based on Root Mean Squared Log Error.
 Which is computed as follows:

 ![Root Mean Squared Logarithmic Error](images/rmsle.png)